nicmeniconi/TCN-KD-HAR/README.md

 </div>

 ### Key Findings and Discussion
-- The student models surpass their teacher when the model is deeper.
-Significant improvements were made with the deepest model and the longest observation window.
-This approach is scalable and ideal for models with deeper and more complex structures.
-- In this experiment, we observe that KD provides marginal accuracy improvements for deeper models, and shows diminishing returns for shallow models.
-The best performance improvement was of the deepest model (14 residual blocks) with the longest observation window (4.0s).
-In the context of this dataset, applications may favor shallower models with shorter observation windows for the purposes of real-time implementation.
-But, in the case of a more complex HAR problem requiring the recognition of activities that are recognizable over longer periods of time, KD can be useful for improving the performance of unimodal input models.
+- In this experiment, we observe that KD provides marginal accuracy improvements for deeper models, and showed diminishing returns for shallow models.
+The largest performance gain was achieved by the deepest model (14 residual blocks) with the longest observation window (4.0s).
-- Further exploration can be done for improving the performance of the shallow models in our first experiment by changing the KD Alpha and Temperature parameters.
-We can also validate our current models using the other portion of the dataset, which only includes recordings of activity using motion capture, to validate the model's ability to recognize activity of unseen subjects.
+- In the context of this dataset, applications may prioritize shallower models with shorter observation windows for real-time implementation.
+However, for more complex HAR problems—such as those involving larger activity sets or activities requiring recognition over longer time periods—KD can be beneficial for enhancing the performance of unimodal input models.
+- Future improvements for shallow models could involve a grid search to optimize KD parameters (Alpha and Temperature) for each time window and model depth.
+Additionally, validating the current models using the unimodal subset (joint position data only) will help assess their ability to generalize to unseen subjects.

 ---

 ## How to Run and Analyze the Code

-1. Download the `VIDIMU` dataset.
+1. Download the `VIDIMU` dataset (https://zenodo.org/records/8210563).
+  - store `analysis.zip` and `dataset.zip` into a directory named `VIDIMU`, and unzip files.

 2. Generate synchronized data by running the `vidimu-tools/synchronize/CropAndCheckSync.ipynb` notebook.
 Make sure to reference the correct path to the `VIDIMU` folder.
 The notebook will synchronize the `videoandimus` and store it in the directory: `VIDIMU/dataset/videoandimusyncrop`

 3. Train models for HAR tasks:
     - Student and teacher training:
-        - Adjust training parameters in `vidimu/modeling/run_gridsearchCV.sh` for grid search across different depths and time windows for both student and teacher models.
-Also define directories to store model outputs and training logs.
+        - Adjust training parameters in `vidimu/modeling/run_gridsearchCV.sh` for grid search across different depths and observation windows for both student and teacher models.
+Update the path to specify the directory for storing model outputs and training logs.
         - Run grid search using command:
         ```bash
         bash vidimu/modeling/run_gridsearchCV.sh
         ```
     - Knowledge distillation:
-        - Adjust training parameters in `vidimu/modeling/run_gridsearchKD.sh` to train all video input students and video-and-imu teachers for all time window/depth pairs.
-Also define directories to store model outputs and training logs.
+        - Adjust training parameters in `vidimu/modeling/run_gridsearchKD.sh` to train all video input students and video-and-imu teachers for all observation window/model depth combinations.
+Update the path to specify the directory for storing model outputs and training logs.
         ```bash
         bash vidimu/modeling/run_gridsearchKD.sh
         ```